asyncapi/website/pages/docs/tutorials/kafka/index.md

 [Publish/Subscribe (Pub/Sub)](/docs/tutorials/getting-started/event-driven-architectures#publishersubscriber) is a typical model in EDAs, providing flexible coupling between publishers and subscribers.
 In this model, the publishers of event notifications act as publishers and the consumers act as corresponding subscribers.

-## Creating AsyncAPI document for Kafka
+## Creating AsyncAPI document for Kafka Messages

 In this section, you’ll create an AsyncAPI document to describe the `UserSignUp` API.
 The same document can be later used to generate code and documentation as per requirement.